bskinn/jupyter-tempvars/README.md

 <kbd><a href="media/tempvars_print_needed.gif"><img src="media/tempvars_print_needed.gif" alt="Animation demonstrating suppression of output" width="100%"></a></kbd>

-The underlying `tempvars` library has the capability to restore temporary variables cleared at the start of tagged cell execution, back to the global namespace after execution has completed.
+The underlying `tempvars` library has the capability to restore pre-existing temporary variables, cleared before the start of tagged cell execution, back to the global namespace after execution has completed.
 If this feature would be of interest for `jupyter-tempvars`, please comment [here](https://github.com/bskinn/jupyter-tempvars/issues/21).
 More generally, bug reports and feature requests of any kind for both